JoinColony/colonyNetwork/docs/_Interface_ITokenLocking.md

 Function called to burn CLNY tokens held by TokenLocking.

-*Note: While public, it can only be called successfully by colonyNetwork and is only used for reputation mining.*
+*Note: While external, it can only be called successfully by colonyNetwork and is only used for reputation mining.*

 **Parameters**